Saturday, June 13, 2026, 11:00 AM to 3:00 PM

 Anne Hatfield will share the stories of fascinating women who broke the mold of society, performed incredible acts of courage, and were known for their formidable equestrian skills.
 Then watch as she and other riders from SSST demonstrate the form astride their horses.

-The program will consist of an educational talk and a short riding demonstration.
+The program will consist of educational talks and riding demonstrations at the top of each hour.

-There is no admission cost to attend, but a suggested donation of $5 is encouraged to support the mission of Mabry-Hazen House.
+There is no admission cost to attend, but a suggested donation of $5 is encouraged to support the mission of Mabry-Hazen House and SSST.
 Please register to assist us in planning for the event.

 We hope you can join us!